CENG501-Projects/CENG501-Fall2024/Zengin/readme.md

 | **10**  | 0.1647 | 0.1142   | 0.0120 | 0.3066 | 0.3902      | 0.0155   | 0.1835   | 0.2453  | 0.4558    | 0.3629 |
 | **20**  | 0.1785 | 0.1000   | 0.0054 | 0.2282 | 0.2906      | -0.0201  | 0.1411   | 0.1956  | 0.3651    | 0.3617 |

-From the table, it is evident that as **K** increases (i.e., a finer granularity of subsets), the **SaCo** scores for most methods improve, indicating better alignment with the core assumption of faithfulness.
+From the Table 2, it is evident that as **K** increases (i.e., a finer granularity of subsets), the **SaCo** scores for most methods improve, indicating better alignment with the core assumption of faithfulness.
 Among the attention-based methods, **Transformer Attribution** and **Transformer MM** consistently achieve higher scores, reinforcing the effectiveness of attention aggregation techniques.

 ---

 ### **Conclusion of the Ablative Study and Performance Comparison**

-The findings from our ablation study and the experiments conducted on large-scale datasets confirm that integrating gradient information and leveraging attention aggregation techniques significantly improve the faithfulness of post-hoc explanation methods for **Vision Transformers**.
+The findings from  ablation study and the experiments conducted on large-scale datasets confirm that integrating gradient information and leveraging attention aggregation techniques significantly improve the faithfulness of post-hoc explanation methods for **Vision Transformers**.
 These results not only highlight the strengths of **SaCo** in providing a more faithful evaluation but also point to the importance of well-designed attention-based methods for explaining complex models like ViTs.

 This study underscores the need for more sophisticated explanation methods that combine gradient information with attention mechanisms across multiple layers to generate more accurate and faithful explanations.

 ### 4. Conclusion

 In this work, **SaCo**, a novel evaluation metric for assessing the **faithfulness** of post-hoc explanations in **Vision Transformers (ViTs) is presented**.  **SaCo** method leverages **salience-guided comparisons** of pixel subsets to evaluate their contributions to the model’s prediction, offering a more robust benchmark for evaluating explanation methods.
-The key insights from our experiments and analysis include:
+The key insights from our experiments and analysis include

 1. **Correlation Analysis**:
-   -  Analysis shows that **SaCo** is essential because existing metrics often overlap in what they capture, but fail to adequately consider the critical aspect of **faithfulness** in explanation methods.
+   -  Analysis shows that **SaCo** is essential because existing metrics often overlap in what they understand, but fail to adequately consider the critical aspect of **faithfulness** in explanation methods.

 2. **Unique Identification of Random Attribution**:
    - Unlike traditional metrics, **SaCo** can identify **Random Attribution** as lacking any meaningful information, offering consistent and reliable results that are free from the dependency on the order in which pixels are perturbed.